I am going to start a Virtual March for Humility; Proverbs 31 Style.

 Luck has absolutely nothing to do with all that went on in this old house this past weekend.

+And speaking of His Hand, what about the reason for our gathering?
 To celebrate the lives of people that have profoundly influenced so many.

 Hubby, celebrating an exuberant 60 years.

 Miss Viv, whose birth altered my life forever, turning The Big Four.